alterasc/MagicArmory/README.md

 ### [Handwraps](https://aonprd.com/EquipmentWeaponsDisplay.aspx?ItemName=Handwraps)

 Handwraps are "weapons" that apply to unarmed attacks.
 Only unarmed, NOT natural attacks.
 Fists = yes, claws = no.
+They go into **belt slot**.

 So they can replace Amulet of Mighty Fists for unarmed fighters.

-They go into belt slot and provide their bonus to unarmed attacks.
 You're limited in equipping only one of them.
-To swap to another wraps first uneqiup equipped ones.
+To swap to another handwraps, first uneqiup equipped ones.

-Basic versions (granting enhancement bonus from +1 to +5) are sold at vendors.
+Basic versions (granting enhancement bonus from +1 to +5) are sold at vendors, that sell amulet of mighty fists

 Finnean can transform into handwraps granting same bonuses.